-This conference provides evidenced knowledge to promote best practice nursing care of people with bowel conditions.
+This conference provides evidence-based knowledge to promote best-practice nursing care of people with bowel conditions.

 Your learning outcomes:

-Correlate information obtained from a nursing assessment of a patient’s health and laboratory findings to develop appropriate care plans
+Collate information obtained from a nursing assessment of a patient’s health and their laboratory findings to develop appropriate care plans

-Patients in your care will be supported to deal with the anxieties and emotional strains associated with a bowel disorder
+Support patients in your care to deal with the anxieties and emotional strains associated with a bowel disorder

-Use information relating to bowel health to promote prevention of disorders and to educate patients
+Use information relating to bowel health to promote the prevention of disorders and to educate patients